 Gather feedback going beyond the conventional surveys

-To make the most your customer insights, conduct in-person interviews including both loyal and not-so-loyal customers; this will help you assess why people are also buying from your competition.
+To make the most of your customer insights, conduct in-person interviews including both loyal and not-so-loyal customers; this will help you assess why people are also buying from your competition.
 The better you understand the WHY, the better chances to make to make improvements.

 As opposed to conventional customer insights (via in-person interviews), with social media monitoring, you can collect more valuable customer insights because you get the chance to respond in real-time to the most important complaints, concerns, or questions your customers might have.